Cosmos (operating system): Functions

-Because X# is a low-level language, there are no stack frames inserted, so by default, there should be the return EIP address on the top of the stack.
+Because X# is a low-level language, there are no stack frames inserted, so by default, the return EIP address should be on the top of the stack.
 X# function calls do contain arguments enclosed in parentheses, unlike in function headers.
 Arguments passed to functions can be registers, addresses, or constants.
 These arguments are pushed onto the stack in reverse order.
 Note that the stack on x86 platforms cannot push or pop one-byte registers.